JulianR0/monstermod-redo/README.md

 ### Tier 3

+- Update source code so it can compile AND run **ON WINDOWS**. **[DONE]**
 - Implement *-almost-* all Opposing Force monsters. **[DONE]**
 - Implement *-almost-* all default Sven Co-op monsters.
-- Add configurations to change AI behaviour.
+- Custom model support.

 ### Tier 4

-- Custom model support, along with scaling.
+- Model scaling.
 - Custom sound support.
-- Implement extra entities to enhance map gameplay.
+- Add configurations to change AI behaviour.
+- Fix all pending bugs.

 ### Tier 5

-- Update source code so it can compile AND run **ON WINDOWS**.
+- Optimize code and enhance the AI.
+- Create "tool" entities for easier map customization.

 What will the future hold after all Tiers has been completed?